OpenVPN/openvpn/doc/man-sections/server-options.rst

   The lifetime is defined in seconds.
 If lifetime is not set or it is set to :code:`0`, the token will never expire.

+  If ``renewal-time`` is not set it defaults to ``reneg-sec``.

-  The token will expire either after the configured ``lifetime`` of the token is reached or after not being renewed for more than 2 \* ``reneg-sec`` seconds.
-Clients will be sent renewed tokens on every TLS renogiation to keep the client's token updated.
+  The token will expire either after the configured ``lifetime`` of the token is reached or after not being renewed for more than 2 \* ``renewal-time`` seconds.
+Clients will be sent renewed tokens on every TLS renegotiation.
+If ``renewal-time`` is lower than ``reneg-sec`` the server will push an  updated temporary authentication token every ``reneweal-time`` seconds.
 This is done to invalidate a token if a client is disconnected for a sufficiently long time, while at the same time permitting much longer token lifetimes for active clients.

   This feature is useful for environments which are configured to use One Time Passwords (OTP) as part of the user/password authentications and